Jesse-V/OnioNS-server/README.md

 The Onion Name System (OnioNS) is a privacy-enhanced, distributed, and highly usable DNS for Tor hidden services.
 It allows users to reference a hidden service by a meaningful globally-unique domain name chosen by the hidden service operator.
 The system is powered by the Tor network and relies on a distributed database.
 This project aims to address the major usability issue that has been with Tor hidden services since their introduction in 2002.
 The official project page is onions55e7yam27n.onion, which is example.tor under OnioNS.

+### Repository Details

+This repository provides the networking infrastructure for OnioNS nodes.

 ### Supported Systems

 #### Linux